AJ2O/aws-whitepapers-summary/aws-well-architected-framework.md

 - **Automatically Recover From Failure**
   - Monitor workloads for Key Performance Indicators (KPIs), and trigger automation once a threshold is breached
-    - KPIs should measure business value, not simply technical aspects
+    - KPIs should measure business value, not simply technical aspects of the infrastructure

 - **Test Recovery Procedures**
   - In the cloud, you can simulate different failure scenarios, and test recovery procedures
     - Exposes testable failure pathways that can be remediated before a real scenario occurs

 - **Scale Horizontally to Increase Workload Availability**
-  - Split one large resource into multiple, smaller resources
+  - Split one large resource into multiple, smaller resources, and distribute workload tasks among them
-    - Reduces impact of a single failure on the overall workload
+    - Reduces the impact of a single failure on the overall workload

 - **Stop Guessing Capacity**
   - Many cloud services implement auto-scaling and self-healing to maintain the optimal amount of resources without under- or over-provisioning